-The approach adopted in this dissertation is the Difference-in-Differences (DiD) method.
+The approach adopted in this dissertation is the difference-in-differences (DiD) method.
 In this method, an appropriate control group (e.g., Canadian Dollar-denominated contracts) is selected, though it may differ from the treatment group.
 Initially, a pre-treatment difference between the control and treatment groups is calculated.
 This difference is then compared to the difference after treatment to estimate the causal effect.
 A key assumption in DiD is that of parallel trends—that, in the absence of treatment, both groups would have followed similar trends.
 Generally, this is not true for Canadian and U.S. swaps markets, given Canada’s export-oriented economy, distinct market participants, and unique monetary and fiscal policies, all of which influence pricing, volatility, and liquidity.

 However, I argue that for short periods (e.g., the 20 trading-day windows studied in this dissertation), the U.S. and Canadian swaps markets are highly coupled.
 This is supported by evidence of parallel pre-treatment trends (verified visually and through statistical methods) in pricing, volatility, and liquidity over short periods, as well as formal parallel trends tests.